hilmansw/hilmansw.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer in Informatics at Karya Husada University Semarang, Indonesia.
 Previously, I was a Teacher in the Department of Information Technology at the Telkom Vocational High School Purwokerto, where I also completed my Bachelor Degree of Computer Science (B.Cs).
-After I have teaching experience, I obtained Master Degree (M.Cs) from the Postgraduate Studies, Universitas Diponegoro, Indonesia.
+After I have teaching experience, I obtained Master Degree of Computer Science (M.Cs) from the Postgraduate Studies, Universitas Diponegoro, Indonesia.
 In the past, I had several academic and non-academic achievements in Informatics and Information System.

 Research Interest
 ======